 I created a huge spreadsheet to calculate distances and bearings based on the section corners and recorded surveys (which have the measurements).
 The section corners are the anchors.
 All lines inside the section are floating independant from any physical locating of said corners (except for key corners of the development that do not measure out farther to the nearest section outside the development), thus intending to make it clear where the differences exist between calculated corners based on the 1969 survey (black lines), and actual placement of survey markers (as found today, although with consumer grade equipment, I took extra care to mitigate that issue by measuring multiple times with averaged waypoints.
 Results from a professional surveyor will probably differ, but that last meter of accuracy will cost a thousand.)

 I visited nearly all of the key corners to help determine where to place this grid.
 The only incomplete gaps are to the west of section 27.

 Comparing the black lines to the public GIS databases that went into making all the Topo maps, Section line overlays, and similar public land boundary maps, reveals a consistant deviation from reality to ancient maps.
 And not always in the same direction.
 Some property line corners are also skewed or offset, sometimes in a consistant line (Sec 26 center top) that indicates one mismeasurement shifted the entire line (to the south) to be placed with a consistant deviation.
 The south line of lot 35 in division 1 is also one we found to be short by 7 ft from the brass coin to our rebar corner.

 So I had a good reason to start this project in 2004.
 Also when a Spokane surveyor hired me to find a corner he couldn't find, I started to realize why the courthouse and auditors office said CRR was messed up.
-This kind of detail shows up when fully Zoomed in to the complete private map showing all markers I have found.

-Current page | I created a huge spreadsheet to calculate distances and bearings based on the section corners and recorded surveys (which have the measurements).
-The section corners are the anchors.
-All lines inside the section are floating independant from any physical locating of said corners (except for key corners of the development that do not measure out farther to the nearest section outside the development), thus intending to make it clear where the differences exist between calculated corners based on the 1969 survey (black lines), and actual placement of survey markers (as found today, although with consumer grade equipment, I took extra care to mitigate that issue by measuring multiple times with averaged waypoints.
-Results from a professional surveyor will probably differ, but that last meter of accuracy will cost a thousand.)

-I visited nearly all of the key corners to help determine where to place this grid.
-The only incomplete gaps are to the west of section 27.

-Comparing the black lines to the public GIS databases that went into making all the Topo maps, Section line overlays, and similar public land boundary maps, reveals a consistant deviation from reality to ancient maps.
-And not always in the same direction.
-Some property line corners are also skewed or offset, sometimes in a consistant line (Sec 26 center top) that indicates one mismeasurement shifted the entire line (to the south) to be placed with a consistant deviation.
-The south line of lot 35 in division 1 is also one we found to be short by 7 ft from the brass coin to our rebar corner.

-So I had a good reason to start this project in 2004.
-Also when a Spokane surveyor hired me to find a corner he couldn't find, I started to realize why the courthouse and auditors office said CRR was messed up.
 This kind of detail shows up when fully Zoomed in to the complete master map showing all markers I have found.